Beast of Gévaudan: Killing by Jean Chastel

 Stele erected in July 1995 in honour of Jean Chastel in the village of La Besseyre-Saint-Mary.
 Sculpture by Philippe Kaeppelin.

 The killing of the creature that eventually marked the end of the attacks is credited to a local hunter named Jean Chastel, who shot it at the slopes of Mont Mouchet (now called la Sogne d'Auvers) during a hunt organised by the Marquis d'Apcher on 19 June 1767.
 In 1889, Abbot Pourcher told the edifying oral tradition which said that the pious hero Chastel shot the creature after reciting his prayers, but this is not backed up by contemporary reports.
 The story about the large-caliber silver bullets, made from melted-down medals of the Virgin Mary, is a literary invention by the French writer Henri Pourrat.

-The body was then loaded onto a horse and brought to the Château de Besque of the Marquis d'Apchier, located in Charraix, where it was necropsied by Dr. Boulanger, a surgeon at Saugues.
+The body was then loaded onto a horse and brought to the Château de Besque of the Marquis d'Apcher, located in Charraix, where it was necropsied by Dr. Boulanger, a surgeon at Saugues.
 Dr. Boulanger's post-mortem report on the animal, along with survivors' testimony of the beast's attacks, was transcribed by the royal notary Roch Étienne Marin and is known as the "Marin Report".
 The results of the examination were consistent with a large wolf or wolf-dog, but the remains were incomplete by the time Boulanger acquired them, precluding conclusive identification of the animal.
 The beast was then exhibited at the château for about 12 days, where the Marquis d'Apcher lavishly received the crowds that thronged to see the remains.